GregUtas/robust-services-core/input/README.md

 # CLI Scripts

-Most of the `.txt` files in this directory are CLI scripts.
+Most of the files in this directory are CLI scripts.
 A script is executed by entering the CLI command `>read <script>`.

 The file [`element.config`](/input/element.config.txt) is read during system startup to initialize various configuration parameters.
 You will need to modify the values